mikeshultz/solidbyte/docs/deployment.rst

     :lines: 29

 The :code:`.deployed()` method on the :class:`solidbyte.deploy.objects.Contract`
 instance is where the magic happens.
-This will trigger SolidByte to deploy the contract if necessary.
+This will trigger Solidbyte to deploy the contract if necessary.
 The arguments to this function are the same arguments you would provide to your contract's construtor.
 It will return a :class:`web3.contract.Contract` instance.